What does APRC mean and why does it matter when borrowing?

 How useful is the APRC for comparing the cost of mortgages and secured loans?

-People move home, and many borrowers compare deals when their fixed term comes to an end and remortgage or switch to a more competitive deal.
-If you’re going to be an active switcher, the initial rate and the set-up fees might be of more importance to you than a high APRC.
+People move house, and many borrowers compare deals when their fixed term ends and they remortgage.
+If you’re going to be an active switcher, the initial rate and set-up fees may be more relevant than the APRC.

-Say you were looking for a three-year fixed rate mortgage.
-Any deals you see promoted or quotes you’re given should show:
+Say you were looking for a three-year, fixed-rate deal.
+Any quotes you receive should show:

-• The variable rate – the rate you’d move onto once the three-year deal finishes.
+• The variable rate – the rate you’ll move onto once the three-year deal ends

-• The APRC – the calculated overall cost, which takes account of both the initial and the variable rate over the full term of the mortgage.
+• The APRC – the overall cost, taking into account the initial and variable rate over the full mortgage term.

 Loans, interest and APRC: how they work together

-If you take out a secured loan or a mortgage, you’ll need to pay interest on it.
-The interest charged depends on:
+If you take out a secured loan or a mortgage, you’ll need to pay interest.
+Your interest rate depends on:

 • How much you want to borrow

-• Your individual circumstances, including your credit score.
+• Your personal circumstances, including your credit score.

 What’s the difference between APRC, APR and AER?

-APR (annual percentage rate) is a way of comparing loans or credit and it works in a similar way to APRC.
-It includes both the interest rate and fees for borrowing each year.
+APR (annual percentage rate) is a way of comparing loans or credit that works in a similar way to APRC.
+It includes both the annual interest rate and borrowing fees.

-AER (annual equivalent rate) is what’s used to compare savings accounts.
+AER (annual equivalent rate) is used to compare savings accounts.
 AER works by assuming you’re going to put your savings away for a year.
-It takes into account any compound interest plus any bonus introductory rates.
+It takes into account compound interest, plus any bonus introductory rates.

 How to get a loan or mortgage with low APRC

-Getting a loan with a low APRC is influenced by:
+Getting a loan with low APRC will depend on:

-• Your credit record – to get a loan or mortgage at the lowest APRC, you’ll need a very good credit history.
-You can check you credit score with the main credit reference agencies:
+• Your credit record – to get a loan or mortgage at the lowest APRC, you’ll need a good credit history.
+You can check your credit score with the main credit reference agencies:

 • Experian